How CHECK penetration testing addresses your key challenges

 People working in a busy office using IT

-The UK is the third most targeted country1 in the world for cyber attacks with more than 70% of medium to large businesses experiencing a cyber breach within the past year2.
+The UK is the third most targeted country1 in the world for cyber-attacks with more than 70% of medium to large businesses experiencing a cyber breach within the past year2.
 Public sector organisations, in particular, face unique cyber security challenges, as they manage sensitive data ranging from personal information to national security details.
 This makes them prime targets for increasingly sophisticated cyber threats, demanding that public sector systems and infrastructure evolve to meet these rising risks.

 One of the most effective ways to protect these systems is through CHECK penetration testing, a government-approved process mandated to ensure public sector organisations meet the highest security standards set by the National Cyber Security Centre (NCSC)3.
 This requirement ensures vulnerabilities are identified and addressed, protecting critical systems and ensuring compliance with stringent regulatory expectations.